Welcome to Part Two of Talking Human Rights’ special series, Palestinian Gandhi on Trial with our guest, Issa Amro.

 Heather: Do they take you to the bus station?

 Issa: Sometimes they put me in the bus station and sometimes they take me to the Kiryat Arba police station.

 Heather: Does it still look like the bus station you?

 Issa: Yeah, I know it well, I know it by heart, I used to go over there.
 And I can say that it is still Palestinian architecture.
 They didn’t change how it looks!
 It is, it is a bus station.

 Heather: Okay, so that’s Issa Amro, activist extraordinaire, and that is Hebron.
-And just to explain that very last moment where Issa is talking about recognizing the bus station, I realize that we didn’t in the interview make it clear that when the soldiers shut down Shohada Street, not only did they take over the markets and shut those down and shut down the city pool and all these things, but they also shut down the main bus station of the city and took it over as a military base.
+And just to explain that very last moment where Issa is talking about recognizing the bus station, I realize that we didn’t in the interview make it clear that when the soldiers shut down Shuhada Street, not only did they close down the markets and the city pool and all of that, but they also shut down the city’s main bus station and took it over as a military base.

 Until next time, thanks for listening, thanks for being with us.
 This has been Talking Human Rights.
 This has been our special series, Palestinian Gandhi on Trial, Episode Two.
 I’m Heather Roberson Gaston.
 You can find us at the web at www.talkinghumanrights.com.